 All eviction suits must be filed in the Justice of the Peace Precinct where the property is located.
 It is important to understand that the Judge is neither an advocate for the landlord or tenant, and each case is tried on it's own individual merit.
-Court costs in the amount of $116.00 are due at the time of filing (additional fees may apply).
+Court costs in the amount of $126.00 are due at the time of filing ($80.00 per additional citation).

 If your property is located in Precinct 4 you can file a suit to legally evict someone in this Court.
 Once the suit is filed, the Judge holds a hearing to determine who has the superior right of possession to the property.
 By law, you are only allowed to sue for past due rent in an eviction case.